-With the increasing number of colleges and universities mobilizing their resources to develop university-assisted community schools (UACS) and innovative university-community partnerships, the Netter Center, in collaboration with the Coalition for Community Schools and Rutgers University-Camden, organized a University-Assisted Community Schools Network.
-The UACS Network launched in February 2015 with participation from over 20 universities that are facilitating university-assisted community schools.
+In 2015, with the increasing number of colleges and universities mobilizing their resources to develop university-assisted community schools (UACS) and innovative university-community-school partnerships, the Netter Center, in collaboration with the Coalition for Community Schools and Rutgers University-Camden, organized a University-Assisted Community Schools Network.
 Approximately 70 higher education institutions are now part of this network, which aims to build a professional learning community among higher education leaders that shares resources and best practices to advance university-assisted community schools policy and practice.

 - Exploring current models of university-assisted community schools.

 - Join faculty members, administrators, and practitioners to share best practices.

 - Identifying the varying definitions and stages of UACS work.